New

 The EBA's IRRBB requirements affect virtually every credit institution in the EU, albeit to varying degrees depending on their business model.

 Interest rate risk in the banking book has been a core topic at msg for banking for many years.
 In addition to decades of consulting experience, we also have the right software products to ensure a comprehensive, consistent IRRBB solution from data integration to internal and external reporting.
+Our CSRBB solution builds directly on the IRRBB implementation.
+It can be configured precisely in line with the institution’s chosen CSRBB strategy.
 This enables us to offer you high-quality support from consulting to the right software from a single source.

 Excel tool for calculating IRRBB interest rate scenarios – now also with recalibrated parameters